Dynasty-Li/Dynasty-Li.github.io/index.md

 I am now working in the [X-CHI Lab] of our university under the supervision of the Dean of our department [Prof. Hai-Ning Liang](https://www.xjtlu.edu.cn/en/departments/academic-departments/computer-science-and-software-engineering/staff/hai-liang/) and [Dr. Wenge Xu](https://www.researchgate.net/profile/Wenge_Xu/), with a focus on Virtual and Augmented Reality, Game Tech (Exergames) and Users' Interaction Experience. `Honest thanks to Wenger.`

-I will also join the [Exertion Games Lab](https://exertiongameslab.org/) of the [Monash University](https://www.monash.edu/) this summer as a three-month intern from the June to this September, with a focus on Brain-Computer Interaction and Motor Memory.
+I will also join the [Exertion Games Lab](https://exertiongameslab.org/) of [Monash University](https://www.monash.edu/) this summer as a three-month intern from the June to this September, with a focus on Brain-Computer Interaction and Motor Memory.
 [Prof. Florian 'Floyd' Mueller](http://floydmueller.com/home/home.htm/) will be my advisor of this intern.
 He is the **General co-Chair of the _CHI 2020_**, which is the **Top 1** academic conference in the field of the Human-Computer Interaction.
 Meanwhile, I will work with Rakesh Patibanda at the Exertion Games Lab. **My Pleasure!**.

 <img src="/logo.png" width="60%">